8 Cozy Restaurants With Wood-Burning Ovens or Fireplaces

-Sonoma County restaurants know that the sound and aroma of crackling wood on a fall or winter day is like magic, whether it's coming from a fireplace, or a wood-burning oven leaving its blistering kiss on the food.
+Sonoma County restaurants know that the sound and aroma of crackling wood on a fall or winter day is like magic, whether it's coming from a fireplace, or from a wood-burning oven leaving its blistering kiss on your meal.
 The warmth makes you feel all cozy inside, and the flames – burning up to 900 degrees for a bubbly-crust pizza – impart extra delicious flavor.

 This destination is a bit hidden away in downtown Santa Rosa on the edge of the railroad tracks, but it's well worth seeking out for some of Sonoma's best steaks.
 The red neon Stark's marquee shines like a beacon, guiding your way to a dark, clubby, ultra friendly retro haunt that wows with a thoroughly modern vibe to the food and drink.